Transition metal dichalcogenide dimer nano-antennas with ultra-small gaps

 \textbf{Discussion}\\

-We have fabricated and characterized both monomer and dimer WS$_{2}$ nano-antennas with the aim to highlight the advantages of their use in photonic applications such as polarization dependent SHG enhancement, SPE enhancement and optical trapping thereby broadening the versatility of TMD nano-antennas.
-Dark field studies on monomer and dimer nano-antennas reveal a straightforward approach for tuning resonances inside the nano-antennas in order to fit with different applications by varying the radius, height or geometry.
-Through the use of a dimer anapole mode, we not only show enhanced second harmonic generation from a nanometer-scale structure but also polarization dependent SHG, not present in bulk TMD flakes or monomer nano-antennas.
-Post-fabrication repositioning of dimer nano-antennas utilizing AFM led us to attain ultra-small gaps of 10$\pm$5 nm, on the order of the feature resolution limit set by FIB milling \cite{Novotny2011}, which we achieve through a more precise, less damaging and reversible technique.
+We have fabricated and characterized both monomer and dimer WS$_{2}$ nano-antennas with the aim to highlight the advantages of their use in photonic applications such as tunable photoluminescence enhancement, polarization dependent SHG enhancement, SPE enhancement and optical trapping thereby broadening the versatility of TMD nano-antennas.
+Dark field studies on monomer and dimer nano-antennas reveal a straightforward approach for tuning resonances in the structures in order to fit with different applications by varying the radius, height or geometry.
+We couple monolayer WSe$_2$ emission to the dimer resonances in the same, TMD, material system and achieve PL enhancement factors of more than 240 and a Purcell enhancement factor lower bound of nearly 2.
+Through the use of a dimer anapole mode we show polarization dependent SHG enhancement, not present in bulk TMD flakes or monomer nano-antennas, that can be rotated by a change in excitation polarization which may provide advantageous for the realization of optical logic gates \cite{Bovino2009}.
+Post-fabrication repositioning of dimer nano-antennas utilizing AFM led us to attain ultra-small gaps of 10$\pm$5 nm, on the order of the feature resolution limit set by FIB milling \cite{Novotny2011}, which we achieve through a more precise, less damaging technique.
 Although a previous report has demonstrated AFM positioning of plasmonic bowtie nano-antennas \cite{Merlein2008}, this technique has only become possible for dielectric nano-antennas made from layered materials due to their intrinsic van-der-Waals attractive forces.
 This allows us to achieve the smallest separation recorded for a dielectric resonator defined through the use of electron beam lithography followed by reactive ion etching\cite{Regmi2016,Xu2018}.
 Another advantage of this method is the possibility to change the relative orientation of individual nano-pillars, thereby, aligning their potentially atomically sharp vertices in closer or further proximity.